mdinger/rules/README.md

 makes large regex really difficult to work with. rules changes a lot of those aspects and so hopefully makes them much more usable.

+Note: this is first and foremost a *Rust* library and as such it is valid to deviate from the Perl 6 spec given a proper reason, especially if it makes it a better fit to the Rust system.
+However, I will try to keep such deviations to a minimum since Perl 6 is probably very well thought out and minor inconsistencies between languages only makes things more confusing when you must switch between languages (this is especially problematic with regex where every different version uses subtly different syntax and has different features).
+Deviations from the spec will be specified in `perl_changes.md`.

 The cargo built docs are not necessarily current with the library.
 I scope out the official Perl6 docs for how syntax works and update my *local* docs to match what I understand.
 Then I base the library on the *local* docs.
 So the local docs should